 For Group 2, the last column of Table 6-1 lists the missed annual shallow dose equivalent in keeping with the MDL/2 method of evaluation.
-Figure 6-4 shows the historical data for the distribution of shallow dose equivalent for monitored workers at PGDP (Baker c.
-1995).
-When compared with Figure 6-4, this assessment of annual missed shallow dose for Group 2 is claimant-favorable.
+Figure 6-4 shows the historical data for the distribution of shallow dose equivalent for monitored workers at PGDP (Baker ca. 1995).
+When compared with Figure 6-4, this assessment of annual missed shallow dose for Group 2 is favorable to claimants.